awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 ALTER TABLE mytable set (autovacuum_vacuum_cost_delay=0);
 ```

-Doing this disables the cost\-based autovacuum delay for this table at the expense of more resource usage on your system\.
-Normally, autovacuum pauses for autovacuum\_vacuum\_cost\_delay each time autovacuum\_cost\_limit is reached\.
-You can find more details in the PostgreSQL documentation about [cost\-based vacuuming](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#RUNTIME-CONFIG-RESOURCE-VACUUM-COST)\.
+Doing this turns off the cost\-based autovacuum delay for this table at the expense of more resource usage on your system\.
+Normally, autovacuum pauses for `autovacuum_vacuum_cost_delay` each time `autovacuum_cost_limit` is reached\.
+For more details, see the PostgreSQL documentation about [cost\-based vacuuming](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#RUNTIME-CONFIG-RESOURCE-VACUUM-COST)\.

 ## Logging autovacuum and vacuum activities<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.Logging"></a>

 Information about autovacuum activities is sent to the `postgresql.log` based on the level specified in the `rds.force_autovacuum_logging_level` parameter\.
-Following are the allowable values for this parameter and the PostgreSQL versions for which that value is the default setting\.
+Following are the values allowed for this parameter and the PostgreSQL versions for which that value is the default setting:
 + `disabled` \(PostgreSQL 10, PostgreSQL 9\.6\)
 + `debug5`, `debug4`, `debug3`, `debug2`, `debug1`
 + `info` \(PostgreSQL 12, PostgreSQL 11\)